 Graduate and undergraduate students can apply; some stipends are restricted to US citizens.
 Non-U.S. citizens must supply documentation of permission to work in the U.S. Undergraduates must have completed two years of college (i.e. juniors and seniors only).
-Recent graduates cannot be out of school for more than six months prior to the start of OHIP (i.e. students are not eligible if they graduated prior to December 2019).
+Recent graduates cannot be out of school for more than six months prior to the start of OHIP (i.e. students are not eligible for summer 2021 if they graduated prior to December 2020).
 In addition, we cannot offer positions to students who have doctorate degrees including those who have doctorate degrees and are now pursuing a graduate degree (i.e. MD or MBBS pursuing an MPH).
 See the Eligibility section of the FAQ Page for more details.

 OHIP seeks students with experience or interest in working with unions or social justice organizations, are organized and self-starting, have good team skills and ideally speak a second language of new immigrant workers: Spanish, Tagalog, Vietnamese, etc. We encourage students from minority and recent immigrant groups to apply.

 All interns are required to attend a 3-day Orientation in Los Angeles (2021 Dates TBD).
 The purpose of the Orientation is for interns to receive a general overview of OSH through a number of interactive educational sessions including: worksite tours, listening to a panel of workers who have sustained injuries or have encountered hazards on the job, discussing research strategies around OSH, and much more.